 Michael Giannotto is a partner in Goodwin's Business Litigation and Environmental Groups.
 Mr. Giannotto is a nationally recognized expert in environmental issues impacting domestic and international hardrock mining companies and in bankruptcy and bad faith litigation for major insurance companies.
 He specializes in counseling and complex litigation in several areas, including environmental law, toxic torts and insurance disputes.
 Mr. Giannotto has tried many cases to judgment, and has briefed and argued numerous cases before federal and state appellate courts.

 Mr. Giannotto is annually recognized for his mining and environmental work by U.S. News-Best Lawyers and Chambers USA, where one client noted he “is the most knowledgeable individual anywhere when it comes to the Resource Conservation and Recovery Act and its application to mining.”
-Mr. Giannotto has also been touted as an “Environmental Mining Superstar” by Legal 500 US.
+Mr. Giannotto has also been touted as an “Environmental Mining Superstar” by Legal 500 U.S., and was named 2017 “Lawyer of the Year” for Mining Law in Washington, D.C. by Best Lawyers.

 Mr. Giannotto’s clients include Newmont Mining Corporation, Mitsubishi/Mitsubishi Materials Corporation, CNA Financial, Resolute Management, Antofagasta Minerals, National Mining Association, Nevada Mining Association, United States Aviation Underwriters and Nevada Ready Mix Corporation.